MuhammedMomen/Beneish_MScore/documentation.md

 ### Main Screen

 - **Upload Excel File**: Click the "Upload" button to select and upload your financial statements.
-- **Language Selection**: Choose between English and Arabic from the language dropdown.
+- **Language Selection**: Choose between English and Arabic from the language button in the top bar.
-- **Settings**: Access application settings to configure preferences.
+- **Settings**: Access application settings to configure llm provider, the default llm is google gemini pro 2.5 .

 ### Results Screen